rolvera05/etf_analyzer/README.md

 ## Technologies

-This project leverages jupyter lab and python 3.7 with the following packages:
+To use the ETF Analyzer Web Application, you will Python 3.7 or higher and the following dependencies:

 * [pandas](https://github.com/google/python-fire) - For the command line interface, help page, and entrypoint.

-* [numpy](https://numpy.org/install/) - For performing mathimatical equations.
+* [voila](https://github.com/voila-dashboards/voila) - A library that turns individual Jupyter notebooks into interactive web pages

-* [requests](https://github.com/psf/requests) - allows you to send HTTP requests using Python.
+* [SQLAlchemy](https://pypi.org/project/SQLAlchemy/) - allows you to access and manage SQL databases using Pythonic domain language.

-* [JSON](https://pypi.org/project/jsonlib/) - This library puts the response (that is, the data) from an API into a human-readable format.
+* [hvplot](https://hvplot.holoviz.org/) - API for data exploration and visualization.

 * [pathlib](https://docs.python.org/3/library/pathlib.html) - Provised method to interact with the filesystem.

-* [matplotlib](https://matplotlib.org/stable/users/installing/index.html) - For creating static, animated, and intractive visualizations.

 ---